shankarpriyank/PettyPlanet/README.md

  </table>

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+## Todo/Future Of The Project

-For now I will be focusing to make changes to the UI as the current UI is not attractive at all Then during the uploading I am also planning to add a progressbar to show users the progress of their upload Also at very few places the data is not very persistent so I have plans to rectify that too
+* For now I will be focusing to make changes to the UI as the current UI is not attractive at all
+ * The upload fragment needs a lot of work to be done , the whole upload process can be done asynchronously without locking the user at upload fragment while the upload isn't complete
+* Also I wish to cache the posts using Room Db so that while the new posts are still being fetched the users has something to interact with

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)